yunnysunny/grunt-pages/README.md

 The file extension of the template engine to be used.
 This option filters template files in the `pageSrc` folder when developing a grunt-pages configuration for multiple template engines.

 # Changelog

+**0.7.2** - Added support for Python 3 due to updating of [node-pygmentize-bundled](https://github.com/rvagg/node-pygmentize-bundled/) dependency.

 **0.7.1** - Wrong node_modules were pushed to npm.
 Pushed correct dependencies listed in package.json to fix bug.